Bryanc30/FishBase-Project-MB/README.md

 <img src="https://github.com/Bryanc30/FishBase-Project-MB/blob/master/programminstuff.png" width="50%" height="50%">

 ## **Dependencies**
 The program can be run using R within Hoffman2, so R studio is not required.
 However it is recommended for practice purposes.
-In R within Hoffman2, four packages must donloaded manually: openssl, rgeos, rgbif, and raster.
+In R within Hoffman2, four packages must downloaded manually: openssl, rgeos, rgbif, and raster.

 ### **Getting familiar with rgbif in R studio by trying different commands**
 install.packages('openssl') <br>